bluesky/bluesky/doc/source/api_changes.rst

 * ``LivePlot`` now accepts ``x='time'`` and produces a plot with t=0 is the start of the run.
 It also accepts ``x='seq_num'``---a synonym for ``x=None``, which remains the default.
+* A new simulator :func:`bluesky.simulators.check_limits` verifies that a plan will not try to move a movable device outside of its limits.
 * A new plan, :func:`bluesky.plan.mvr`, has been added as a relative counterpart to :func:`bluesky.plan.mv`.
 * The 0MQ pubsub integration classes :class:`bluesky.callbacks.zmq.Publisher``